climadd/iot/README.md

 -The **Gateway**, as the bridge between the *Broker* and the *IOT Devices (Sensors and Actuators)*, communicates with the *Backend* through [MQTT protocol](https://mqtt.org/getting-started/), and makes use of dynamically-allocated TCP Sockets to establish the communication to the *IOT Devices*.

 -The **Simulated Sensors** produce a fluctuation of values that are consistent to the measurement they are supposed to reproduce.
-As shown by the *GUI*, the Sensors will independently produce a stream of data whose instances will be sent through *TCP Socket* to the *Gateway* which, in turn, is going to encapsulate the recieved data in MQTT-formatted *Queries* for the *Backend* to recieve.__
+As shown by the *GUI*, the Sensors will independently produce a stream of data whose instances will be sent through *TCP Socket* to the *Gateway* which, in turn, is going to encapsulate the recieved data in MQTT-formatted *Queries* for the *Backend* to recieve.<br />
 This whole process of data withdrawal can either be part of a Backend script that periodically issues them, or issued each time a User manually requests the current measurements.

 -The **Simulated Actuators**, in order to accurately depict IOT Actuators that can switch between different modes, hold several *boolean* or *enumeration* type variables in their memory that can be modified by Gateway-issued Queries on its own dedicated TCP Socket.